mar-l01/modbus-data-logger/README.md

 #### Install Docker on Windows
 Download and install __Docker__ from https://hub.docker.com/editions/community/docker-ce-desktop-windows.
 Once installed, right-click on the Docker taskbar item and navigate to __Resources > File Sharing__.
 Here, select the local drive, which should be available in the container (e.g. the local drive this repository gets cloned to).

+#### Docker image
+The Docker image which is used during development is fetched from DockerHub (https://hub.docker.com/r/markus2101/mbdl-dev).
+It contains the necessary software components (libraries, frameworks, etc.) required for implementing the application.
+The Dockerfile can be changed here: https://github.com/Markus2101/mbdl-dev-docker-image

 ### Visual Studio Code
 VS Code has a good integration for starting a Docker container and opening the project within.